galantish/Time-In/README.md

-This is the client side.
+This is the client side (React based)

 For running this app you shoudld download:
 - node (include npm) - https://nodejs.org/en/